The Cuisinart Air Fryer Hack

 Our toaster was toast.
-The Cusinart Toaster Oven Air Fryer TOA-60 died after about 1 year and a half of active use.
-The function selector had burnt out due to arcing.
+The Cuisinart Toaster Oven Air Fryer TOA-60 died after about 1 year and a half of active use.
+The function selector had burned out due to arcing.
 The door switch also showed signs of arcing.
-Cusinart cheerfully replaced the unit under warranty, but that left the old stainless steel hulk sitting around.
+Cuisinart cheerfully replaced the unit under warranty, but that left the old stainless steel hulk sitting around.
 This project rebuilt it using a Raspberry Pi and allows it be controlled by Alexa from across the Internet.
+Feel free to skip the disassembly and discovery in Part 1 and read the new design in Part 2.
+Click on any picture to expand it.

 The first goal is to get the stainless steel cover off.
 We need a 10" long Phillips screwdriver, a large flat head screwdriver, a set of Allen hex keys and a headlight.
 This process takes about an hour.
 Click on the hyperlinks below to see pictures.